ganrad/Ansible-Web-Infra-Deploy/README.md

 9.  [mod_cluster Apache Httpd Load Balancer](http://mod-cluster.jboss.org/)

 ## Description
-This project provides Ansible based automation scripts for implementing a multi-server (node) 2-tier web application architecture.
-Typically, in a 2-tier web application architecture, components within tier-1 constitute web / proxy servers.
+This project provides Ansible based automation scripts for implementing a multi-server (node) 2-tier web application deployment architecture.
+Typically, in a 2-tier web application operational architecture, components within tier-1 constitute web / proxy servers.
 These servers act as a reverse proxy and include a load balancer component which intelligently distributes the incoming http requests to backend application server instances running on multiple machines.
 Tier-2 components in this topology represent application server instances.
 In this project, we will learn how to use Ansible to automate the installation, configuration and deployment of web infrastructure components in both tiers.

 For this project, the widely popular and battle tested Apache Web/Httpd server will be deployed in tier-1.
 And for tier-2, the tried and true Apache Tomcat server will be used as the backend Java application server.
 Rationale behind choosing these components: